mimiflynn/mebrn-contacts/README.md

 # Contacts

-This started off as a MEAN.io contacts app, but I wanted to learn how to use Backbone and React together and here we are now.
+This started off as a MEAN.io contacts app, but I wanted to learn how to use Backbone and React together and render React on the server (aka isomorphic React).
+Everything is brought together and used serverside and clientside via Express and Browserify.

 # Contacts App made with React and Backbone